apache/samza/docs/learn/documentation/versioned/connectors/hdfs.md

 In Samza high level API, you can use `HdfsSystemDescriptor` to create a HDFS system.
 The stream name should be set to the name of the directory on HDFS.

 {% highlight java %}
-final HdfsSystemDescriptor hsd = new HdfsSystemDescriptor("hdfs-clickstream");
+HdfsSystemDescriptor hsd = new HdfsSystemDescriptor("hdfs-clickstream");
-final HdfsInputDescriptor hid = hsd.getInputDescriptor("/data/clickstream/2016/09/11");
+HdfsInputDescriptor hid = hsd.getInputDescriptor("/data/clickstream/2016/09/11");
 {% endhighlight %}

 The above example defines a stream called `hdfs-clickstream` that reads data from the `/data/clickstream/2016/09/11` directory.